AdaCore/gnatstudio/docs/users_guide/extending.rst

   <Entity_0x09055790>
   GPS> Entity.find_all_refs <Entity_0x09055790>

-Since the GPS shell is very simple, it doesn't provide any reference counting for the result types.
+Since the GPS shell is very simple, it does not provide any reference counting for the result types.
 As a result, all the values returned by a command, such as `<Entity_0x09055790>` in the example above, are kept in memory.